 - Nose: immediate peat, light grain, apricots

-- Taste: easy cream, nice texture w/ oily body, peat isn’t strong but pleasant
+- Taste: easy cream, nice texture with an oily body, peat isn't strong but pleasant

 - Finish: the smokiness is lingering, soft and easy (not like drinking a campfire)

 - Comments: such a nice easy peat, a good introduction for a new peat drinker

 Westland American Single Malt - Single Cask #617 Cask Strength

 - Nose: lighter fruit, a little harsh alcohol note, slightly green

 - Taste: higher alcohol, sweeter but not cloying